-On SpaceX CRS‑34 (NET May 12th), the ICE Cubes Service supports three complementary payloads, including TIGERS‑X and Laplace, spanning fundamental space science, scalable biotechnology, and applied life‑science research, and demonstrating the versatility of microgravity experimentation aboard the International Space Station.
+On SpaceX CRS‑34 (launched May 15th), the ICE Cubes Service supports three complementary payloads, Baby BOX-E, TIGERS‑X and Laplace, spanning fundamental space science, scalable biotechnology, and applied life‑science research, and demonstrating the versatility of microgravity experimentation aboard the International Space Station.

 Stay tuned for updates.